sprsr/homeserver/README.md

 This passive cooler should be sufficient for a low tdp quad core, however I am not 100% sure I will not need an active cooler.
 Will update depending on my temps.
 </p>
 <h3> Choosing A Motherboard: </h3>
-<h4> My Pick: (10.50$ USD) </h4>
+<h4> My Pick: ASRock IMB-1214 Mini ITX Industrial Motherboard (90$ USD) </h4>
-This passive cooler should be sufficient for a low tdp quad core, however I am not 100% sure I will not need an active cooler.
-Will update depending on my temps.
+Generally, Mini ITX Motherboards have far better consumption than any ATX variant.
+In the perfect world, I would suggest always going with a non gaming mini ITX, however, due to the market for home server builds, it can be very difficult to find boards with sufficient IO for a decent price.
 </p>